dmrokan/gsl4godot_gsl/doc_sphinx/usage.rst

 The library can be used in multi-threaded programs.
 All the functions are thread-safe, in the sense that they do not use static variables.
 Memory is always associated with objects and not with functions.
-For functions which use @dfn{workspace} objects as temporary storage the workspaces should be allocated on a per-thread basis.
-For functions which use @dfn{table} objects as read-only memory the tables can be used by multiple threads simultaneously.
+For functions which use *workspace* objects as temporary storage the workspaces should be allocated on a per-thread basis.
+For functions which use *table* objects as read-only memory the tables can be used by multiple threads simultaneously.
 Table arguments are always declared :code:`const` in function prototypes, to indicate that they may be safely accessed by different threads.